top of page

 1. Assess risks

-Understanding your risk landscape helps prioritize what needs protection and guides your strategy.
+Understanding your risk landscape helps prioritize what needs protection and informs your strategy.

-✅ Actionable takeaway: Conduct regular risk assessments that evaluate the likelihood and impact of threats to your organization’s systems, data, and operations.
-Involve key stakeholders across departments and use the findings to inform your security roadmap.
+Actionable takeaway: Conduct regular risk assessments.
+Evaluate the likelihood and impact of threats to your systems and data, involving stakeholders across departments to inform your security roadmap.

 2. Maintain asset and data inventories

 You can’t protect what you don’t know you have.
-Maintaining accurate inventories is critical.
+Accurate inventories are critical.

-✅ Actionable takeaway: Create and regularly update a centralized inventory of hardware, software, cloud services, and sensitive data.
-Use automated discovery tools when possible to ensure visibility into shadow IT and unmanaged assets.
+Actionable takeaway: Create a centralized inventory of hardware, software, cloud services, and sensitive data.
+Regularly update this inventory and use automated discovery tools to ensure visibility into unmanaged assets.

 3. Prioritize critical systems

-Not all systems are equally important—focus your efforts where they matter most.
+Not all systems hold the same importance.
+Focus efforts where they matter most.

-✅ Actionable takeaway: Identify systems and data essential to your operations, customer trust, and regulatory obligations.
-Classify them by criticality and use this prioritization to guide resource allocation, incident response planning, and resilience efforts.
+Actionable takeaway: Identify systems and data essential to operations, customer trust, and compliance.
+Classify them by criticality to guide resource allocation and incident response planning.

 4. Identify threats and vulnerabilities

-✅ Actionable takeaway: Stay informed through threat intelligence feeds, vulnerability scanning, and security advisories.
-Develop a process for monitoring, validating, and remediating vulnerabilities on an ongoing basis.
+Actionable takeaway: Stay informed through threat intelligence feeds and vulnerability scanning.
+Develop a process for monitoring, validating, and remediating vulnerabilities.

 5. Map data flows

-Understanding how data moves across your environment helps identify exposure points and compliance risks.
+Understanding how data moves helps identify exposure points and compliance risks.

-✅ Actionable takeaway: Document how sensitive data is collected, stored, transmitted, and shared—both internally and with third parties.
-Use data flow diagrams to visualize and assess risks at each stage, especially for regulated or high-value information.
+Actionable takeaway: Document how sensitive data is collected, stored, transmitted, and shared.
+Use data flow diagrams to visualize risks, especially for regulated information.

-With a complete, up-to-date view of your environment, you can reduce blind spots and strengthen your posture before an attacker has the chance to exploit them.
+With a complete and up-to-date view of your environment, you can reduce blind spots and strengthen your posture before an attacker has the chance to exploit them.

 Protect: Strengthen Defenses and Reduce Risk

-Once you know your risks, you need to put the right controls in place to prevent incidents.
-The Protect function is all about putting up barriers that make it harder for attackers to succeed.
+Once you know your risks, putting the right controls in place to prevent incidents is essential.
+The Protect function focuses on establishing barriers that make it harder for attackers to succeed.

 Core protection measures include: